 V. OBLIGATIONS

-A. Housing Department to Issue
+A. Tribal Council to Issue

-The Housing Department may issue Obligations from time to time in its discretion for any of its purposes and may also issue refunding Obligations for the purpose of paying or retiring Obligations previously issued by it.
+The Tribe, upon the recommendation of the Housing Department, may issue Obligations from time to time in its discretion for any of its purposes and may also issue refunding Obligations for the purpose of paying or retiring Obligations previously issued by it.
 The Housing Department may issue such types of Obligations on which the principal and interest are payable:

 (1) Exclusively from the income and revenues of the Project financed with the proceeds of such Obligations, or with such income or revenues together with a grant from the Federal government in aid of such Project or under any guarantee provided under NAHASDA or other Housing Department;